You may wish to see an introductory page on this section first.

 S. Lorenzo in Doliolo: (left/centre) bell tower; (right) interior

-S. Lorenzo in Doliolo was part of a Benedictine abbey and dolioli were the jars containing the wine the monks offered during festivities.
-It is situated at the foot of the hill, but its bell tower was part of the fortifications of Castello as it controlled the western access it.
+S. Lorenzo in Doliolo was part of a Benedictine abbey and dolioli were the jars containing the wine the monks offered during festivities (see some Roman dolia in Ostia Antica).
+It is situated at the foot of the hill, but its bell tower was part of the fortifications of Castello as it controlled the western access to it.
 The church is recorded as early as the VIth century, but it was rebuilt in the XIIth century and the bell tower was given its current aspect in the XIVth century.

 S. Lorenzo in Doliolo: Crypt: (left) XIIIth century frescoes portraying angels and saints; (centre/right) XIVth century frescoes portraying bishop saints by the Salimbeni brothers